MeiziYou-Research/Heat-Perception-2/README.md

 Each Excel workbook is organised by figure and contains the data required to reproduce the corresponding visualised results.

-## Supplementary Materials

-The [`supplementary/`](supplementary/) folder contains the Supplementary Information document and extracted supplementary tables in reusable formats.

 ## Data Availability

 Raw Twitter/X posts are not redistributed because of platform data-use restrictions.